smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

   [{"numeratorTableName":"NUM_SAHSULAND_CANCER","numeratorTableDescription":"cancer numerator","denominatorTableName":"POP_SAHSULAND_POP","denominatorTableDescription":"population health file"},
    {"numeratorTableName":"SEER_CANCER","numeratorTableDescription":"SEER Cancer data 1973-2013.
 9 States in total","denominatorTableName":"SEER_POPULATION","denominatorTableDescription":"SEER Population 1972-2013.
 Georgia starts in 1975, Washington in 1974.
 9 States in total"}]
   ```
-  There are no exceptions in the Java so probably a front end issue processing this JSON.
+  There are no exceptions in the Java so probably a front end issue processing the above JSON.
+I could find no other get methods
+  that would cause this.

 #### Database TODO list (deferred to September 2017): SQL Server Port